stefanos-manganaris/qfx2qif/README.md

 This software comes with absolutly NO WARRANTY of any kind.

-This converter is known to work well with qfx files provided by TIAA-CREF, for certain types of investment accounts, and for certain types of investment transactions.
+This converter is known to work well with qfx files provided by TIAA-CREF and Vanguard, for certain types of investment accounts, and for certain types of investment transactions.
 It is almost certain that it does NOT cover the full spectrum of institutions, accounts, and transactions.
 Contributions that enhance its functionality are welcome.

 REQUIREMENTS